darshanbagul/Autoencoders/README.md

   4. Contractive autoencoder (CAE) - adds an explicit regularizer in their objective function that forces the model to learn a function that is robust to slight variations of input values

+Autoencoders are lossy, which means that the decompressed outputs will be degraded compared to the original inputs (similar to MP3 or JPEG compression).
+This differs from lossless arithmetic compression.

 ## Why use Autoencoders?

 Similar to PCA – autoencoders can be used for finding a low-dimensional representation of your input data.
 Why is this useful?